Keane-Small/AI-for-Everyone/README.md

 Data Analysis: Use insights from the data to optimize manufacturing processes, reducing defects and improving efficiency.
 Overall, the key steps of a data science project involve collecting data, analyzing it, suggesting hypotheses and actions, and continuously reanalyzing new data to enhance outcomes.

+### Due Diligence for AI Projects

+Technical Diligence: Assess the feasibility of the AI system by consulting experts and reviewing literature to determine if the desired performance levels are achievable.
+Business Diligence: Evaluate the potential value of the project for the business, including cost savings and revenue generation, often using financial models to quantify benefits.

+### Ethical Considerations

+Ethical Diligence: Consider the societal impact of the AI project to ensure it contributes positively to humanity, alongside technical and business evaluations.

+### Build vs. Buy Decision

+In-House vs. Outsourcing: Decide whether to build AI solutions internally or outsource them, noting that data science projects are often better done in-house due to their close ties to business operations.
+Industry Standards: Avoid building solutions that are industry standards; instead, leverage existing solutions to focus resources on unique projects that provide a competitive advantage.
+This structured approach helps identify promising AI projects and ensures that resources are allocated effectively.